In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 - Divide your work into categories, like urgent/now, current, weekly and monthly

 - Write.
 It.
-Down. and take lots of notes
+Down.
+Get it on your calendar and take lots of notes

 Your brain will be so much more clear and organized once you write everything down, and get it out of your head.